ericmora/strapi-webhook-reciever-plugin/README.md

 ## Integration Service
 On the reciever strapi you need create a plugin with methods of each entity action that you want to react.

+* Check this sample for more information https://github.com/ericmora/strapi-integration-service-example

 ## How to install manually?
 1. Copy files all files of this project to ./src/plugins/webhook-reciever
 2. Create file ./config/plugins.js (if not exist) and copy next: